 What is Vasotec?

 Vasotec (enalapril) is used alone or in combination with other medications to treat high blood pressure (hypertension) in adults and children who are at least 1 month old.

 Do not use Vasotec if you are pregnant.
-If you become pregnant, stop taking this medicine and tell your doctor right away if you become pregnant.
+If you become pregnant, stop taking this medicine and tell your doctor right away.

 You should not use Vasotec if you have ever had angioedema.
 Do not take enalapril within 36 hours before or after taking any medicine that contains sacubatril (such as Entresto).

 Enalapril can affect your heart or your electrolyte levels.
 Call your doctor if you have chest pain, pounding heartbeats or fluttering in your chest, a slow heart rate or weak pulse, a tingly feeling, muscle weakness, or muscle tightness or contraction.